-- 2002: Dr. Professor Camille Guerin-Gonzalez hired as full time faculty member in Chicana/o Studies.
+- 2002: Dr. Camille Guerin-Gonzalez (History) was hired as full time faculty member in Chicana/o Studies.

 - 2003: Dr. Camille Guerin Gonzalez became Program Director and she served until 2006.

-- 2003: Dr. Mary Beltran hired as an Assistant Professor in the Department of Communication Arts with a joint appointment in CLS.
+- 2003: Dr. Mary Beltrán hired as an Assistant Professor in the Department of Communication Arts with a joint appointment in CLS.

-- 2003: The program newsletter Regeneración and Concientización an academic student journal were launched.
+- 2003: The program newsletter (Regeneración) and student academic journal (Concientización) were launched.

 - 2006: The Regent Salas Academic Activist Scholarship was created.